 We capture opportunity.
 And then add momentum.

 At Saturn Five, we believe business is an adventure—and we love helping ideas, companies, and people get to bold new places.
-We do that through founding breakthrough startup ventures, finding opportunity for innovation and value-creation where some might just see an intractable problem.
-And we do that by owning and operating Main Street service companies that elevate people’s lives and enhance communities.
+We do that by buying and operating Main Street service companies that elevate people’s lives and enhance communities.
 Our daily commitment is to lead enduringly profitable businesses that we hold for the long-term.
 But we define true success by the value we generate, the betterment of the people we serve, and the good we create beyond us.

 We do two things:

 Buy + Build

 We come alongside legacy-minded owners to purchase their successful businesses.
 We then infuse expertise and fresh vision to help the business grow even stronger over time.

 We invest in talented entrepreneurs and new ideas.
 From concept to reality, we help our portfolio of companies to launch new initiatives and ventures that add value to their communities and to the bottom line.

 More than 20 companies led with vision and purpose.